BasicSyntax/JsonSqlCodingChallenge/README.md

 # JsonSqlCodingChallenge

+Instructions: From the folder please use command :
+"java -cp target/classes/com/basic/syntax/json/App.java"
+This will begin the CLI interface, following such a prompt will show up for an input file, once inserted another prompt will show up for an output file.
+For now .json is the only supported filetype.
+If no output file is specified then output will be printed to the screen.

-Coding challenge to parse JSON data into Java Objects and then map the objects to a database using JPA.
+Coding challenge parsing JSON data into Java Objects.
+To then map the objects to a database using JPA, Using Unit Testing through Test Driven Development (TDD).
+Using an in-memory H2 database with H2 dialect queries (to be switched to MySQL dialect queries).
+Providing a CLI interface to specify an input file and output file.

 1. Please use java to write the solution
 2. Please do not use Spring